-Nurses demo over joblessness, allowances halted
+Nurses Demo Over Joblessness, Allowances Halted

-The Ghana Nurses and Midwives Trainees Association has express disappointment in the Police for halting its planned demonstration today, September 19.
+The Ghana Nurses and Midwives Trainees Association has expressed disappointment in the Police for halting its planned demonstration today, September 19.

 The demonstration was to press home their demand for government to pay trainee nurses and midwives some allowances due them, and also ensure employment for all qualified nurses and midwives.